|

 not have pockets in the structure that will hold water.
 As

 Shakespeare wrote: water is a "sore decayer."
-I have tried to create
+I have tried to

 designs that can be sandblasted and painted on all surfaces without